RoadieHQ/marketing-site/content/docs/custom-plugins/configuring/index.md

 ##### Plugin name
 The name of the plugin.
-This field can be arbitrarily chosen and will be used as a identifier when adding components from the plugin to Roadie as Cards, Tabs or Pages.
+This field can be arbitrarily chosen and will be used as an identifier when adding components from the plugin to Roadie as Cards, Tabs or Pages.

 ##### Plugin version